 Portrait painter in London

 From 1831 Jacob began exhibiting at the Royal Academy and at the British Institution the following year.
 He devoted the next ten years to portraiture and to painting views of country mansions for the nobility and aristocracy or making copies of their pictures.
-With a studio in Hanover Square his career flourished and he received commissions for well over two hundred portraits.
+With a studio in Hanover Square his career flourished.
+He received commissions for well over two hundred portraits.
 Though the portraits and the copies consolidated his professional reputation, he thought of them as 'pot-boilers' done for daily bread.
-Jacob felt that there was 'a far higher and nobler aim in art' and yearned to produce pictures in which his imagination could have free scope.
+Jacob felt that there was 'a far higher and nobler aim in art'.
+He yearned to produce pictures in which his imagination could have free scope.

 Marriage and return to Penrith

-In August 1834 Jacob married Ann Parker Bidder and the couple left London to live for a short while in Luton and then at Rose Cottage in Hitchin, Hertfordshire, where his first and only child was born.
-In 1841 the family returned to Cumbria, settling at the Hermitage in Hackthorpe near Penrith, a cottage on the estate of his patron and friend Lord Lonsdale.
-Here he spent the remainder of his life though he travelled away on painting trips most years, often to Scotland.
+In August 1834 Jacob married Ann Parker Bidder.
+The couple left London to live for a short while in Luton and then at Rose Cottage in Hitchin, Hertfordshire.
+This is where his first and only child was born.
+In 1841 the family returned to Cumbria, settling at the Hermitage in Hackthorpe near Penrith.
+This was a cottage on the estate of his patron and friend Lord Lonsdale.
+Here he spent the remainder of his life, though he travelled away on painting trips most years, often to Scotland.

 Landscape and narrative paintings